Elpeaze/alx-low_level_programming/0x0B-malloc_free/README.md

+# MALLOC, FREE

-This project contains solutions on malloc, free tasks as given by alx.
+### This is project on malloc, free followed by tasks as given by alx.